A Stock You Should Be Looking At: GitLab Inc. (NASDAQ:GTLB) - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of GTLB by taking a closer look at its different ratios.
+We take a closer look at GTLB’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.30 and its Current Ratio is at 4.30.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades